QuantEcon/SimpleDifferentialOperators.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://QuantEcon.github.io/SimpleDifferentialOperators.jl/dev)

 ## Overview
 This is a package to return discretized differential operators subject to various boundary conditions.
 It is intended to be a "simple" stopgap as more advanced implementations (e.g. [DiffEqOperators.jl](https://github.com/JuliaDiffEq/DiffEqOperators.jl/) ) mature.
+This package is also not intended to provide a "higher-level" interface for constructing the equations.
+See [EconPDEs.jl](https://github.com/matthieugomez/EconPDEs.jl/) for a package intended to make translation of the sorts of equations used in economics more direct.

 ### Example